Our programs offer a nurturing experience for growing your little one’s self-esteem, and include:

 This is a software program that exercises specific areas of the brain to train it to process faster and more efficiently.
 ThinkFast™ has an interactively intelligent agent at the core.
 It records how the student perceives, thinks, reacts, and even feels.
 It will not take long to know when the student is dull, cloudy, clear, focused, or scattered.
 The program will automatically make the challenges more difficult to attain greater mental clarity, quickness and focus.

-Intense work is also done for the following learning disabilities: dyslexia (previously mentioned), visual memory, sequential processing, auditory memory, working memory, executive functioning, language processing disorders, as well as attention and focus.
+Intense work is also done for the following learning disabilities: dyslexia (previously mentioned), visual memory, sequential processing, auditory memory, working memory, language processing disorders, as well as attention and focus.